riyamittal12426/LazySheeps/GITHUB_OAUTH_IMPLEMENTATION.md

 # GitHub OAuth Implementation - Complete Guide

-This guide shows how to implement GitHub OAuth with full repository access, allowing users to browse and import their GitHub repositories directly into LangHub (similar to Vercel's workflow).
+This guide shows how to implement GitHub OAuth with full repository access, allowing users to browse and import their GitHub repositories directly into Katalyst (similar to Vercel's workflow).

 ## Part 1: GitHub OAuth App Setup